jupyter/enhancement-proposals/xx-markup-language/markup-language.md

             "authoring_extension": "name of the IDE extension used to process the cell" },
     },
-    # the nbformat was increased
+    "nbformat": 4,
-    "nbformat": 5,
+    # the nbformat_minor was increased
-    "nbformat_minor": 0,
+    "nbformat_minor": 1,
     "cells": [
         # list of cell dictionaries
     ],